ini-asangansi/mangrove/docs/developerpractices.rst

 ===================

 * We are using Git_ as the Source Control Manager (SCM)
+* We are using GitFlow_ for better version control and branching
 * Our Documentation style is restructuredtext_ (RST)
 * Our python coding style guide is PEP8_